 There are several things you need to see and keep in mind before purchasing a used motor scooter.
-If you don’t have enough knowledge about its repair work and parts, we prefer you to buy a new scooter.
+If you don’t have enough knowledge about its repair work and parts, we prefer you to buy a new scooter at your local dealer.
 Or if you’ve someone who is a professional in such field than you can ask he or she about its necessary components and facts that should be kept in mind before buying a used one.
 Let’s have a look at some facts that should be focused before purchasing a used scooter.

-First of all, start with its Engine.
+First of all, start with the scooter engine.
 Will it turn over?
 If it does, but somehow it doesn’t start, it could be a problem with start of the fuel.
 Take the gas top off and have a look inside the tank.
-In the event that it’s corroded the crab is most likely stopped up and needs a proper cleaning, as will the gas tank and fuel lines.
+In the event that it’s corroded the carb is most likely stopped up and needs a proper scooter cleaning, as will the gas tank and fuel lines.
 Take a look at the motor, are the motor parts split, or canvassed in oil and slop?

 Secondly, check its electrical and cable, check for start by evacuating the fitting wire and putting a screwdriver toward the finish of attachment wire and hold it close to the start plug, kick it over and search for a start to bounce from the screw driver to the attachment.
 Check the miles on the speedometer.
 Does it coordinate the wear and appearance of the bicycle?
 Verify whether the speedometer link is associated.
 Take a gander at the links and levers, do they work easily or do they tie and are corroded?